blinkletter/UsingGAMESS/docs/_sources/2_SmallMolecules.md

  H           1.0  -0.7000000000   0.0000000000  -0.6216595708
 ```

 We see that *GAMESS* has found the **unique atoms** of the **point group**.
-From these, all the atoms can be created. *GAMESS* is using our initial values but has positioned the center of mass at the origin by adding 0.0783 Å to the z-axis.
+From these, all the atoms can be created. *GAMESS* is using our initial values but has positioned the center of mass at the origin by adding 0.0783 Å to the *z*-axis.

 Keep searching for NSERCH.
 Almost **200 lines later** in the water.log result file we see that we have finished step zero ({numref}`water.log2`.)